 Why this sequence is called Fibonacci?
 The sequence of numbers was discovered by Leonardo de Pisa, also known as Fibonacci.
 He lived in 12th century and was lucky enough to be the one to discover this amazing mathematical sequence.
 Off the topic Fibonacci numbers can be found EVERYWHERE!
 Scary enough these numbers represent the natural proportions of things in our enormous universe.
 And since forex is a part of the universe – Fibonacci numbers are applied here as well in search of a simple proportional solution for trading profits!

 Speaking of trading, lets get to the main issue here – forex.
 You don't have to learn how to calculate any of this by yourself.
-The forex broker of your choice will provide you with software that calculates everything for you.
+The forex broker of your choice will provide you with Fibonacci software that calculates everything for you.
+If your broker doesn't give you this tool, you must consider reviewing other options and switching to another one.

 Here is a set of numbers to remember: 38%, 50% and 62%